6one2/StarbucksChallenge/docs/index.md

 <div max-width="100%">
 <img src="./assets/AgeIncome.png" width="100%">
 <p style="text-align:center; font-style:italic">
 Figure 2.
 Customers age versus income.
-The orange dots represent the customers that completed the offers (<code>bogo</code> on the left panel, and <code>discount</code> on the right panel) and blue dots represent customers that did not completed the offers.
+The orange dots represent the customers that completed the <code>bogo</code> offers and blue dots represent customers that did not completed the offers.
 The size of the dots represent the gender of the customers.
 </p>
 </div>